vexx-sm/TF2-Team-Radar/README.md

 The TF2 Team Radar plugin creates a simple, real-time radar display for each player, showing the positions of their teammates relative to their own position.

-The radar uses SourceMod's HUD text functionality to render the dots, making it a lightweight solution that doesn't require any client-side modifications.
+The radar uses SourceMod's HUD text functionality for rendering, making it a lightweight solution that doesn't require any client-side modifications.

 Note: This radar only shows teammates and is designed for team coordination and awareness in a practicing environment (Comp coaching/scrims).
 It does not provide any information about enemy positions.